pxch/chameleon-setup/README.md

 Optional configurations:

-* If `--cuda` is specified, CUDA 10.1 will be installed.
 * If `--conda` is specified, Miniconda3 will be installed.
-* If `--pytorch` is specified, a new conda environment named "pytorch" will be created, and the latest version of [PyTorch](https://pytorch.org/) and [AllenNLP](https://allennlp.org/) will be installed in the environment.
+* If `--pytorch` is specified, a new conda environment named "pytorch" will be created, and the latest version of [PyTorch](https://pytorch.org/) and [AllenNLP](https://allennlp.org/) (v0.8.3) will be installed in the environment.
+* If you want to install CUDA manually on the CC-Ubuntu18.04 image, append `--cuda` to install CUDA 10.1.